Innovate-Inc/sweri-data-tools/README.md

 - DUPLICATE-DROP : Record is a duplicate and should be dropped during analysis
 - HIGH-COST : Cost of treatment is greater than $10,000 per acre
 - CHECK_UOM : Unit of Measure is listed as a unit that may affect cost calculations (EACH, MILES)
+- SPATIAL : Geom of treatment is outside of the state listed in state field
+- SIMPLIFIED : Geom simplified with 1m tolerance

 ## intersections.py